max/saisho/README.md

 know copy and pasting the HTML is not a great idea.
 You would have to manually update every instance of that code.

-This is where partials and components come in.
+This is where partials and components come into play.
 They serve a very similar purpose but with a slight distinction:

 - A partial will render as is in the template where you include it.
 - A component can have custom "settings" you can pass along every time you